On the Maximization of Real Sequences: Resolution of Problem from an upper approximation of the analyzed sequence

-We present three theoretical algorithms based on Theorem~\ref{summary3}.
-These algorithms compute $\valu{u}$ and the smallest element of $\agmx(u)$ which corresponds to $\bigkse_u$ (see Section~\ref{simplefacts}).
-Algorithm~\ref{algomaingen} describes the most general situation where the computations are done from an upper bound $(h,\beta)\in\fmong(u)$.
-In Algorithm~\ref{algomaindec}, we consider the case where the upper bound belongs to $\fmon(u)$.
-Finally, Algorithm~\ref{algomaincst} deals with an upper bound $(h,\beta)\in\fcst(u)$.
-In the algorithms presented, the upper bounds $(h,\beta)$ are supposed to be usefully decreasing for the first case and useful in the two last cases.
+We present two theoretical algorithms based on Theorem~\ref{summary3}.
+These algorithms compute $\valu{u}$ and the smallest element of $\agmx(u)$.
+Algorithm~\ref{algomaingen} describes the most general situation, in which the computations are performed from an upper bound $(h,\beta)\in\fmong(u)$.
+This includes the case \blue{in which} the upper bound $(h,\beta)$ satisfies $\mon(h,\beta)=0$.
+In this case, Algorithm~\ref{algomaingen} can be simplified.
+Algorithm~\ref{algomaincst} deals with an upper bound $(h,\beta)\in\fcste(u)$ with $\cst(h,\beta)=0$.
+In the presented algorithms, the upper bounds $(h,\beta)$ are supposed to be usefully decreasing (equivalent to being useful when $\mon(h,\beta)=0$ or $\cst(h,\beta)=0$).

-In Algorithm~\ref{algomaingen}, to compute a truncation index using $\Fu$, we have to go over $\mon(h,\beta)$ to ensure that we compute an upper bound of $\bigks_u$.
-Once $\mon(h,\beta)$ achieved, $\Fu(k,h,\beta)$ is guaranteed to be greater than $\bigks_u$.
+Following the second statement of Proposition~\ref{inter}, in Algorithm~\ref{algomaingen}, to compute a truncation index using $\Fu$, we must go over $\mon(h,\beta)$ to ensure that we compute an upper bound of $\bigks_u$.
+Once $\mon(h,\beta)$ is achieved, $\Fu(k,h,\beta)$ is guaranteed to be greater than $\bigks_u$.
 However, we do not know for which $k$ greater than $\mon(h,\beta)$, $\Fu(k,h,\beta)$ is minimal.
-To update the truncation index $K$ permits to minimize the number of iterations.
-In this general context, $u_k$ is supposed to be computable easily.
-In some specific situations, the computation of $u_k$ can be very expensive (e.g. the optimal value of an optimization problem~\cite{adje13052025}).
-Finally, the integer maximizer found is $\bigkse_u$, the minimum of $\agmx(u)$, as the update condition at Line 11 of Algorithm~\ref{algomaingen} is $\vmax<u_k$.
+Updating the truncation index $K$ reduces the number of iterations.
+In this context, $u_k$ is assumed to be easily computable.
+In certain situations, the computation of $u_k$ can be extremely expensive (e.g., the optimal value of an optimization problem~\cite{adje13052025}).
+Finally, the integer maximizer found is the minimum of $\agmx(u)$, as the update condition at Line 11 in Algorithm~\ref{algomaingen} is $\vmax<u_k$.
 To get $\bigks_u$, it suffices to replace $\vmax<u_k$ by $\vmax\leq u_k$.
+Note that the while loop from Line 3 to Line 7 in Algorithm~\ref{algomaingen} is not executed when $\mon(h,\beta)=0$.
+Thus, after initialization, Algorithm~\ref{algomaingen} starts directly at Line 8 when $\mon(h,\beta)=0$. \comment{

-In Algorithm~\ref{algomaindec}, we can start computing a truncation index from $\Fu$ from $k=0$ as $\Fu(k,h,\beta)$ is guaranteed to be greater than $\bigks_u$ since $(h,\beta)$ is decreasing.
-However, again, we do not know for which index $k$, $\Fu(k,h,\beta)$ is minimal.
+Following the second statement of Proposition~\ref{inter}, in Algorithm~\ref{algomaindec}, we can start computing a truncation index from $\Fu$ from $k=0$ as $\Fu(k,h,\beta)$ is guaranteed to be greater than $\bigks_u$ since $(h,\beta)$ is decreasing.
+However, again, we do not know which index $k$ minimizes $\Fu(k,h,\beta)$. }